nionata/Sundial/README.md

 ### Getting Started
 1. Go to http://nicholasionata.com/Sundial/#generate-link
 1. Enter a team name and click 'Create Team'
-1. Click 'Add a teamate...'
+1. Click 'Add a teammate...'
 1. Enter your name, the time you will be begin to be available, and the latest you will be available
 1. Click 'Save'

 ### Collaborating With Your Team
 1. Copy the url
-1. Send it to your teamates
+1. Send it to your teammates
 1. Have your team open up the link and complete steps 3-5 of [Getting Started](https://github.com/nionata/Sundial#getting-started)

 ### Finding Availability